latestmendelssohn/ATM-cash-prediction/README.md

 ## Turning a forecast into a decision

-This is where forecasting stops being an academic exercise.
-Suppose we must load
-$S$ rupees to cover the next cycle, and demand $D$ over that cycle is uncertain.
+Suppose we must load $S$ rupees to cover the next cycle, and demand $D$ over that cycle is uncertain.
 Every rupee we are short costs us $C_u$ (a stock-out — lost goodwill and penalties); every rupee left idle costs us $C_o$ (carrying and opportunity cost).
 The expected cost is